aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **The problem**

-Current scientific methods use traditional dataloggers (DAQ) for doing experimental data measurements and collection.
+Current scientific methods use traditional dataloggers (DAQ) to collect and measure experimental data.
 This means collected data many times is stored in a paper format, and most of the time in a conventional CSV Excel data file.
 This is prone to errors and even worse, forgery of experimental data.
-To this date, there are no dataloggers able to automate experimental data acquisition in a scientific experiment, making it transparent and trustworthy beyond common critiques found nowadays.
+To this date, no dataloggers can automate experimental data acquisition in a scientific experiment, making it less transparent and less trustworthy.

 (...)